Biology

 Fall and Spring.
 Credit, two hours.
 The study of cell structure and function including cellular metabolism, fundamentals of genetics, evolution, and diversity of life.
 Introduces students to scientific inquiry and communication in the laboratory.
 Co-requisite: BIOL_OX 141 or AP 4/5- IB 5/ 6/ 7 in BIOL, or transfer credit.
 Students with AP/IB credits for lecture must complete BIOL_OX 141L before taking BIOL_OX 142 or BIOL 142.
 Students who don't have credit for lecture must enroll in both lecture and lab.

-BIOLOGY 142—ADVANCED TOPICS IN GENETICS AND MOLECULAR BIOLOGY WITH LABORATORY (NS)
+BIOLOGY 142—FOUNDATIONS OF MODERN BIOLOGY II WITH LABORATORY (NS)

 Fall, Spring.
 Credit, five hours.
 Prerequisite: BIOL_OX 141 and 141L or BIOL 141 and 141L.
 Genetic mechanisms in bacteria, viruses, and eukaryotes including transmission of DNA, regulation of gene expression, gene interaction, mutations, and cancer.
 Emphasizes research questions, techniques, and applications.
 Three hours of lecture and one three-hour laboratory per week.